 There are many exercises and challenges you can find online.
 Try searching for “Poetry prompts” or exercises or something, then work on something that speaks to you!
 It is also helpful if you decide on some type of rhythm or tempo NOW before you get started.
 Trust me.
 If you know what beat you’re writing to, you’ll avoid tricky situations later where you either have too many or not enough words.
 This isn’t a requirement, but is helpful down the road!
-If you hire us to do it we can help you through that part.

 Ultimately, either term (poetry or lyrics) is subjective.
 What you consider poetry may be entirely different from what I consider it to be.
 And that’s okay.
-The beauty of word creativity is that even if no one reads or hears it, it still exists.
-Every diary you’ve written, every post it note, every song unrecorded has still existed and changed you.
+The beauty of word ‘creativity’ is that even if no one reads or hears it, it still exists.
+Every diary you’ve written, every Post It note, every song unrecorded has still existed and changed you.
 Even if no one hears your words, like a tree in the woods, it still makes a sound.